Call for Papers – Volume 5

 Topic of the Year: Crossroads or turning points?
 Rethinking “landscape archaeologies” and the intersection with the contemporary landscapes

 The Topic of the Year for the AJPA Volume 5 (2021) seeks contributions exploring the benefits of the intersection between “landscape archaeologies” and landscape studies rooted in the contemporary world.
-The deadline for the full papers is set for

 If you wish to submit a paper exploring the relationship between archaeology and contemporary society which does not match the Topic of the Year, our Satura Lanx section welcomes any original and innovative contribution that can answer questions from an international to a local scale.
 Submissions to this section are always open.

 All articles will be published online as soon as they are ready and then included in the corresponding volume, at the end of each year.
 For further information, check the paper formats and the journal structure – this year we introduced several novelties!